norlab-ulaval/BorealHDR/README.md

 ### Dependencies

-Install Docker using this website: (https://docs.docker.com/engine/install/)[https://docs.docker.com/engine/install/]
+If you want to use the docker container, you have to install Docker using this website: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 #### Running the emulator